nestjs/docs.nestjs.com/content/guards.md

 }
 ```

-> info **Hint** In the node.js world, it's a common practice to attach the authorized user to the `request` object.
-That's why we assumed that `request.user` contains the user instance.
+> info **Hint** In the node.js world, it's common practice to attach the authorized user to the `request` object.
+Thus, in our sample code above, we are assuming that `request.user` contains the user instance and allowed roles.
+In your app, you will probably make that association in your custom **authentication middleware**.

-The `Reflector` allows us to easily reflect the metadata by the specified **key**.
-In the example above, we used `getHandler()` in order to reflect the metadata because it's a **reference** to the route handler function.
-We could make this guard even more generic if we add the controller reflection part as well.
-To extract the **controller metadata**, we should use `context.getClass()` instead of `getHandler()` function:
+The `Reflector` class allows us to easily access the metadata by the specified **key** (in this case, the key is `'roles'`; refer back to the `roles.decorator.ts` file and the `SetMetadata()` call made there).
+In the example above, we passed `context.getHandler()` in order to extract the metadata for the currently processed request method.
+Remember, `getHandler()` gives us a **reference** to the route handler function.

+We can make this guard more generic by extracting the **controller metadata** and using that to determine the current user role.
+To extract **controller metadata**, we pass `context.getClass()` instead of `context.getHandler()`:

 ```typescript
 @@filename()